openhab/openhab-docs/configuration/items.md

 | `mydimmer-1.svg`   | Matches any dimmed light between 1% up to 74%        |
 | `mydimmer-75.svg`  | Matches the bright light state from 75% to full 100% |

+Just as with regular icons, user-defined dynamic icon sets may be configured via the custom icons folder `$OPENHAB_CONF/icons/classic/`.

 {: #groups}
 ### Groups

-The Group is a special Item type.
-It is used to define a category or collection in which you can nest and/or combine other Items or Groups.
+The Group is a special Item type that can be used to define a category or collection into which you can combine other Items or Groups.
-Single Items can be in none or multiple groups and a group can be nested inside other groups.
+An Item may be put into one or more groups, and groups may be nested inside other groups.
-The general syntax for Group Items follows the syntax for Items:
+The general syntax for Group Items is as follows:

 ```java
 Group groupname ["labeltext"] [<iconname>] [(group1, group2, ...)]
 ```

-Groups can be nested inside each other, Items can be added to all of them.
-This functionality is commonly used to define hierarchies of Items from different perspectives, like:
+The Group item is commonly used to define hierarchies of Items from different perspectives.
+For example:

--   Location/Vertical/Physical perspective:
+-   Location-oriented or physical perspective:
     - Floors in your house → Rooms on that floor → An appliance in that room...

--   Functional/Horizontal/Logical/Context perspective:
+-   Functional or logical perspective:
     - Maintenance Group → All battery states → Individual battery states in percentage
-    - Further examples: All lights, All room temperatures, Combined power consumption, ...
+    - Further examples: all lights, all room temperatures, combined power consumption

-These relations can be exploited in [Sitemaps]({{base}}/configuration/sitemaps.html) or in [automation rules]({{base}}/configuration/rules-dsl.html) to navigate through the hierarchically organized Items or to perform computations and updates on subsets of similar Items.
+These relationships can be exploited in [Sitemaps]({{base}}/configuration/sitemaps.html) or in [automation rules]({{base}}/configuration/rules-dsl.html) to navigate through the hierarchically organized Items or to perform computations and updates on subsets of similar Items.

 **Example:**